 I turned down a promotion that felt completely misaligned.
 Something I would never have had the clarity to do before.
 A year later, I was starting a new role in Germany, living as an expat, fulfilling a dream I'd quietly held for years.

 I rebuilt my friendships, not by losing people, but by understanding which relationships needed to evolve and finding the courage to let them.
-I built new connections that were rooted in who I actually am not who I was when I was drinking.
+I built new connections that were rooted in who I actually am, not who I was performing for the room.

 I went from thinking I was open-minded to realising I absolutely wasn't.
 I started wild swimming.
 I trained for and ran my first half marathon.
 I discovered that Saturday nights could be extraordinary without a drink in hand and that Sunday mornings were the best part of my week.
 It opened up my world to possibilities I'd have dismissed as completely ridiculous three years ago.
 And eventually, I reached my career high, CFO before 40

-Within three months of quitting, my entire life changed direction.
+Within three months of making the move, my entire life changed direction.

 I understand your world because I've lived in it.

-I know what it's like to watch your travel friends slowly disappear as they settle down and to quietly wonder where your people are.
+I know what it is to watch your travel friends slowly disappear as they settle down, and to quietly wonder where your people are.

 This is not about sobriety.